Confidence bands for multivariate and time dependent inverse regression models: Introduction

 \subsection{Confidence bands}

-In a pioneering work, \cite{bicros1973a} extended results of \cite{smirnov1950} for a histogram estimate and constructed confidence bands for a density function of independent identical distributed (i.i.d) observations.
+In a pioneering work, Bickel and Rosenblatt \cite{bicros1973a} extended results of Smirnov \cite{smirnov1950} for a histogram estimate and constructed confidence bands for a density function of independent, identically distributed (i.i.d.) observations.
 Their method is based on the asymptotic distribution of the supremum of a centered kernel density estimator.
 Since then, their method has been further developed both in the context of density and regression estimation.
-For density estimation, \cite{neumann1998} derived bootstrap confidence bands, and \cite{ginnic2010} derived adaptive asymptotic bands over generic sets.
-In a regression context, asymptotic confidence bands were constructed by \cite{eubspe1993} for the Nadaraya-Watson and by \cite{xia1998} for a local polynomial estimator.
-Bootstrap confidence bands for nonparametric regression were proposed by \cite{hall1993}, \cite{neupol1998} and by \cite{clakei2003}.
-For the statistical inverse problem of deconvolution density estimation, \cite{bisdumholmun2007} constructed asymptotic and bootstrap confidence bands, where \cite{Lounic2011} obtained non-asymptotic confidence bands by using concentration inequalities.
-Recently, \cite{birbishol2010} provided uniform asymptotic and bootstrap confidence bands for a spectral cut-off estimator in the one-dimensional indirect regression model with convolution operator.
+For density estimation, Neumann \cite{neumann1998} derived bootstrap confidence bands, and Gin{\'{e}} and Nickl \cite {ginnic2010} derived adaptive asymptotic bands over generic sets.
+In a regression context, asymptotic confidence bands were constructed by Eubank and Speckman \cite{eubspe1993} for the Nadaraya--Watson estimator and by Xia \cite {xia1998} for a local polynomial estimator.
+Bootstrap confidence bands for nonparametric regression were proposed by Hall \cite{hall1993}, Neumann and Polzehl \cite{neupol1998} and by Claeskens and {van Keilegom} \cite{clakei2003}.
+For the statistical inverse problem of deconvolution density estimation, Bissantz \textit{et al.} \cite {bisdumholmun2007} constructed asymptotic and bootstrap confidence bands, where Lounici and Nickl \cite{Lounic2011} obtained non-asymptotic confidence bands by using concentration inequalities.
+Recently, Birke \textit{et al.} \cite{birbishol2010} provided uniform asymptotic and bootstrap confidence bands for a spectral cut-off estimator in the one-dimensional indirect regression model with convolution operator.

-All these results are limited to the estimation of univariate densities and regression functions, and are not applicable in cases, where the quantity of interest depends on a multivariate predictor.
-In such cases - to the best knowledge of the authors - confidence bands are not available.
-One reason for this gap is that a well-established way to construct asymptotic uniform confidence bands, which uses a pioneering result of \cite{bicros1973a} as the standard tool, cannot be extended in a straightforward manner to the multivariate case.
+All these results are limited to the estimation of univariate densities and regression functions, and are not applicable in cases where the quantity of interest depends on a multivariate predictor.
+In such cases, to the best knowledge of the authors, confidence bands are not available.
+One reason for this gap is that a well-established way to construct asymptotic uniform confidence bands, which uses a pioneering result of Bickel and Rosenblatt \cite{bicros1973a} as the standard tool, cannot be extended in a straightforward manner to the multivariate case.
 There are substantial differences between the multivariate and one-dimensional case, and for multivariate inverse problems the mathematical construction of confidence bands requires different and/or extended methodology.